PAPIsdotio/papis-europe-2018/cfp-guidelines.md

 Please assign multiple tags to help us identify how technical your presentation will be (Non-Technical, Somewhat Technical, Mostly Technical) and the required ML knowledge (Beginner, Intermediate, Advanced).

-### Industrial experience reports, research papers and review papers
+### Industrial experience reports, technical, review and research papers

-Attaching a report or paper to your proposal is optional but it's a huge plus for getting it accepted.
-We will also publish final accepted papers in our proceedings in the Journal of Machine Learning Research (see our [2016](http://proceedings.mlr.press/v67/) and [2015 proceedings](http://proceedings.mlr.press/v50/) as an example).
+Attaching a report or paper to your proposal is optional but it's highly appreciated.
+We will publish final accepted papers in Proceedings of Machine Learning Research (see our [2016](http://proceedings.mlr.press/v67/) and [2015 proceedings](http://proceedings.mlr.press/v50/) as an example).
+We are not limited to research papers but also welcome industrial experience reports, technical papers, and review papers.

 - In addition to submitting the proposal form, please also send one of the following (anonymized) documents via this [upload form](https://papisdotio.wufoo.com/forms/xst26ab1dgwqty/), in PDF format and using the [JMLR style](http://www.jmlr.org/format/format.html):
   - an extended abstract of 2 pages or more (references and comparisons to related work should be included, but details of implementation can be omitted)
   - OR a short paper of 4 pages
   - OR a long paper of up to 8 pages
 - Please make sure the PDF file has the same name as your proposal title.

+Publishing a paper requires some effort but it is another great way to contribute to your reputation and that of your company.

 ## We’re looking forward to receiving your best proposals!